Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "Nope."

 "No?
-Could have sworn…?"
+Could have sworn...?"

 "We’re standing in it."

 Powell looked at the bulkhead alongside him, as if he’d literally never seen the ship he was travelling in before this moment. "...Oh, aye.
 I suppose it would be.
-Though… what about Ceres base?"
+Though... what about Ceres base?"

 "Built on a dwarf planet.
 It’s not a free-floating object in its own right."
 Claude stroked the ship’s dull grey painted metal fondly.
-"Of course she’ll be overtaken by USS *San Diego*, but for now… this is the largest space vehicle ever built by human science."
+"Of course she’ll be overtaken by USS *San Diego*, but for now... this is the largest space vehicle ever built by human science."

 "She’s a good ship."